Feeling low and full of cold? Read on to discover how to eat your way to good health, from sports nutritionist Liam Holmes

 Rich in antioxidant polyphenols and catechins, green tea has been used as a health-promoting beverage for centuries.
 Catechins have antimicrobial properties and the antioxidants may help reduce the effects of stress, in addition to supporting immune function.
 Try to drink 2-3 cups per day – or brew some and then let it cool and add to smoothies.

 Not only are shitake mushrooms high in amino acids, rich in B vitamins and are a good source of vitamin D, they also contain beta glucans and polysaccharides which naturally improve the function of your T-cells (immune system cells).
 Whack them in a stir-fry or make some chicken and mushroom soup.

 Now this really is a proper superfood.
 This spice delivers a wealth of phytonutrients and has been shown to generate numerous benefits for overall health and performance.
 The active compound in turmeric is curcumin.
 This warrior can reduce oxidative stress, stimulate the T cells responsible for immune health, and aid in cellular protection.
 Make sure you take it with black pepper and a fat source to increase absorption.
 A perfect recipe would be turmeric-roasted salmon.

 Liam Holmes (MSc) has worked as a nutrition coach in elite sport for over 10 years, coaching CrossFit athletes, Premiership footballers, cyclists and triathletes with his personalised approach to nutrition.

-The osteopath clinic at Third Space Medical in Tower Bridge is focussing on immune health this month as we head into winter.
-To book an appointment with Liam please call Third Space Medical on 020 7940 4937
+The osteopath clinic at Third Space Medical in Tower Bridge is focusing on immune health this month as we head into winter.
+To book an appointment please call Third Space Medical on 020 7940 4937